Canadian Personal Finance Blog

 Financial Resume: Investments

-As my regular readers can tell, I do speak frankly about some of my bigger blunders in life, and my investing “strategies” have to be my biggest failure in my financial resume.
+As my regular readers can tell, I speak frankly about some of my more enormous blunders in life, and my investing “strategies” have to be my biggest failure in my financial resume.

 Positive

-• Bought banks about 4 years ago with money that was left from High Tech bubble implosion, and those banks have been a god send in my RRSPs.
+• Bought banks in 2003 with money that was left from High Tech bubble implosion, and those banks have been a god send in my RRSPs.
 They have grown and I only really bought them for their dividends, but that has to be the best decision I have made (with my wife, I’d like to point out).

 • I get my matching funds from my company’s Deferred Profit Sharing Plan, and I have not touched that money yet.
 I have invested it badly, but I have not spent the money either, and it is starting to recover slowly. (effectively get an extra 3% a year for this in retirement funds).